You may have heard reports that we're in an El Niño year, or experiencing an El Niño event. However, you may not know what exactly El Niño is.

 An El Niño year is not all bad.
 While the winter will generally be cooler than average, this does not mean that more hard freezes are likely.
 Cooler winter temperatures during an El Niño year are actually caused more by the increased cloud cover than south-moving arctic blasts.
 Another plus—the El Niño pattern generally means a milder hurricane season.

 The landscape issues caused by El Niño can be mitigated with some extra vigilance and care.
-For specific questions related to your plants and garden, you can contact your local county Extension office for more help.
+For specific questions related to your plants and garden, you can contact your county Extension office for more help.